 Danny Kellum, Jr. is Global Health Reach’s Medical Director and oversees the GHR Medical Advisory Board.
 Danny is first and foremost a family man and father of four, though he treats his employees and patients as an extension of his own family.
 Danny played collegiate basketball at St. Mary’s University where he earned a BS in Biology.
 He graduated from The University of Texas Health Science Center at San Antonio medical school, and completed the John Peter Smith Family Medicine residency in Dallas, TX.
 Practicing primary care medicine in the San Antonio area for more than 20 years, Danny continues a rich tradition of providing health care that his father started decades ago.
 As the President of Kellum Physician Partners — a growing family medicine and Ob/Gyn practice — Danny continues to improve each life he comes in touch with.
 Danny is inspired by improving health care globally and energized by teaching new providers the many lessons he’s learned, both in life and in health care.
 Ultimately, Danny is devoted to making GHR a first-class non-profit by treating everyone like family.

 Tina is GHR’s team leader guru!
-She is the friendly face that many GHR volunteers communicate with on a regular basis, and has established relationships with hotels, restaurants and other venders in Guatemala that make GHR’s Guatemala experience seamless.
+She is the friendly face that many GHR volunteers communicate with on a regular basis, and has established relationships with hotels, restaurants, transportation and other venders in Guatemala that make GHR’s Guatemala experience seamless.
 Tina has been with GHR from the beginning; she was a member of GHR’s founding trips to both Guatemala and Vietnam, and has developed our Team Leader Training Program.
-Tina earned a Bachelor of Science degree from The Ohio State University in 1998 and is a registered nurse, having worked in many areas of medicine, from psychiatry to ICU.
+Tina earned a Bachelor of Science in Nursing from The Ohio State University in 1998 and is a registered nurse, having worked in many areas of medicine, from psychiatry to ICU.
 Tina has traveled the world and has volunteered in six countries on four continents.
 Giving back and paying it forward is her purpose.
 While Tina cherishes every trip she has volunteered on over the past 15 years, Guatemala has become one of her favorite destinations…”I love each village, we see repeat patients that need medical care and they know we are returning in 3 months “.
 She knew she wanted to be a team leader for trips from the beginning.
 “I am a people person & I am excited to show others what I am so passionate about.”